Non-Compete Agreement with Employee Fill out the template

 The Non-Compete Agreement contains the following essential elements:

-• Parties involved -- The names and addresses of both the non-competing party (the party being asked to not compete) and the protected party (the party asking that competition not occur).
+• Parties involved -- The names and addresses of both the non-competing party (employee) and the protected party (employer).

-• Duration of Agreement -- The period of time during which the non-competing party must not compete with the protected party.
+• Duration of Agreement -- The period of time during which the employee must not compete with the employer.
 To be enforceable, this time period must be reasonable given each of the party's business interests.
 Courts are generally hesitant to limit a non-competing party's access to economic activity, so the shorter the time period, the more likely it will be enforced in court.

-• Geographic range of Agreement -- The geographic area in which the non-competing party is prohibited from engaging in competition with the protected party.
-To be enforceable, this geographic area must be limited to the area where the protected party operates and has its market.
-The geographic area must be as narrow as possible to reasonably meet the goals of shielding the protected party from competition.
+• Geographic range of Agreement -- The geographic area in which the employee is prohibited from engaging in competition with the employer.
+To be enforceable, this geographic area must be limited to the area where the employer operates and has its market.
+The geographic area must be as narrow as possible to reasonably meet the goals of shielding the employer from competition.

-• Specific activities and subjects included in non-competition -- A thorough description of the activities and industries the non-competing party must not engage in under this Agreement.
-The prohibited activities should be limited to those that are essential to the protected party's business practices.
+• Specific activities and subjects included in non-competition -- A thorough description of the activities and industries the employee must not engage in under this Agreement.
+The prohibited activities should be limited to those that are essential to the employer's business practices.

-• Compensation -- Form and/or amount of compensation the non-competing party will receive in exchange for entering into the Agreement.
-To be enforceable, the non-competing party must receive some form of compensation, also known as consideration, in exchange for entering into the Agreement.
-This compensation can range from a job offer to monetary compensation to a promotion to an alternative form of compensation such as stock options.
+• Compensation -- Form and/or amount of compensation the employee will receive in exchange for entering into the Agreement.
+To be enforceable, the employee must receive some form of compensation, also known as consideration, in exchange for entering into the Agreement.
+This compensation can take various forms, such as a monetary payment, a promotion, or alternative benefits like stock options.

-This Agreement also offers optional clauses that would prohibit the non-competing party from behaviour such as soliciting the protected party's customers and clients or inducing current employees of the protected party to leave their jobs and come work for the non-competing party.
+This Agreement also offers optional clauses that would prohibit the employee from behaviour such as soliciting the employer's customers and clients or inducing current employees of the protected party to leave their jobs and come work for the non-competing party.

 Non-Compete Agreements are subject to the common law doctrine of restraint of trade.